Noise spectral density

 It is commonly used in link budgets as the denominator of the important figure-of-merit ratios, such as carrier-to-noise-density ratio as well as Eb/N0 and Es/N0.

 If the noise is one-sided white noise, i.e., constant with frequency, then the total noise power N integrated over a bandwidth B is N = BN0 (for double-sided white noise, the bandwidth is doubled, so N is BN0/2).
 This is utilized in signal-to-noise ratio calculations.

-For thermal noise, its spectral density is given by N0 = kT, where k is the Boltzmann constant in joules per kelvin, and T is the receiver system noise temperature in kelvins.
+For thermal noise, its spectral density is given by N0 = kT, where k is the Boltzmann constant in joules per kelvin (J/K), and T is the receiver system noise temperature in kelvins.